SweethaMani/Hand-tracking/README.md

 The file compvis1.py imports Opencv and Mediapipe to track your hand.
 The code pretty much landmarks your hand.
+And you also need Python 3.10 to use it as Mediapipe does not work on more newer version of python.